testersakage/mineclonia-jtest/README.md

   Minecraft, but it is still very large)
 * Still incomplete and buggy
 * Blocks, items, enemies and other features are missing
-* Structure replacements - these small variants of Minecraft structures serve as replacements until we can get large structures working:
+* Structure replacements - these small variants of Minecraft structures serve as replacements (unless you enable Mineclonia's custom Lua map generator) until we can get large structures working:
     * Woodland Cabin (Mansion)
     * Nether Outpost (Fortress)
     * Ocean Temple (Monument)